Progressives renew call for U.S. Supreme Court expansion after abortion rights decision - NewsBreak

 “It’s an ultra-right-wing Republican Supreme Court,” Rep. Hank Johnson of Georgia said during a press conference outside the Capitol.
 “It is a Supreme Court where basic freedoms are under assault.”

 Johnson’s legislation has 58 co-sponsors, all Democrats.
-They include two Virginia congressmen: U.S. Reps.
-Don Beyer, D-Alexandria, and Gerry Connolly, D-Fairfax.
 However, if passed by the House, the measure would be dead on arrival in the 50-50 Senate, where any bill needs to meet a 60-vote threshold to advance.

 Another sticking point is the Biden administration has voiced its opposition to expanding the court.
 During a foreign trip in June, White House press secretary Karine Jean-Pierre told reporters that President Joe Biden “does not agree with” expanding the court.